mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 I said there probably was a book out there about "the basics of IT", but it wouldn't help much.
 I didn't learn from a book.
 13 year old TikTok influencers don't learn from a book.
 They just _vibe_.

-My mum[^mum] always said when I was growing up that there were "too many buttons", and she was afraid to press the buttons, because she didn't know what they did.
+My mum[^himum] always said when I was growing up that:

+1. There were "too many buttons"
+2. She was afraid to press the buttons, because she didn't know what they did

-[^mum]: hi mum
+[^himum]: hi mum

 I can understand that, since grown ups don't have the sheer dumb hubris of a child, and that's what makes them afraid of the buttons.